All Products

 Important

-After a personal development environment is restarted, you must reinstall the MCP Server.
+After you restart a personal development environment, you must reinstall the MCP Server feature.
 Proceed with caution.

 Billing

-When the agent calls DataWorks OpenAPI through an MCP Server, fees are charged according to the OpenAPI billing standards.
+When the agent calls DataWorks OpenAPI through the MCP Server, you are billed according to the OpenAPI billing standards.

-The agent calls the Large Language Model (LLM) you configure (such as Qwen) to parse user intent and generate natural language responses.
-This process consumes input and output tokens, which are billed according to the pricing rules of your chosen model provider.
-For example, if you use the qwen-coder-plus model in Model Studio (Bailian), fees are calculated based on the Model Studio (Bailian) billing details.
+When the agent parses user intent and generates natural language responses, it calls the LLM you have configured, such as Qwen.
+This process consumes input and output tokens, and you are billed by your chosen model provider.
+For example, if you use the qwen-coder-plus model from Model Studio, charges are calculated based on the Model Studio billing description.

-After you configure DataWorks Agent, click the image icon in the upper-right corner of the Cline page to open the DataWorks Agent chat interface and try a quick example: query the members of the current workspace.
+After you configure the DataWorks Agent, click the image icon in the upper-right corner of the Cline page to open the chat interface and try it out by querying for members of the current workspace.

-Enter the following prompt: Query the members of the current workspace.
+Enter this prompt: Query members of the current workspace.

-1. Parse and confirm request: The agent parses your request to "Query the members of the current workspace", automatically identifies the ListProjectMembers API to call, and prompts you to confirm necessary parameters, such as the target workspace (ProjectId).
+1. Request parsing and confirmation: The agent parses your intent, such as "query members of the current workspace", automatically identifies that it needs to call the ListProjectMembers API, and prompts you to confirm required parameters such as the target workspace (ProjectId).

 Note

-• During execution, the system prompts you to confirm relevant actions and provide necessary information.
-You can click Approve to proceed or Reject to cancel the action.
+• During execution, the system prompts you to confirm relevant operations and obtain necessary information.
+You can click Approve to proceed or Reject to deny the operation.

-• The breakdown logic for key steps may vary slightly depending on task complexity, LLM selection, and model version.
-The actual execution flow depends on the agent's real-time parsing and interaction during the session.
+• The specific steps may vary slightly depending on the task's complexity, the chosen LLM, and the model version.
+The execution flow is determined by the agent's real-time parsing and interaction.

 Configure DataWorks Agent

-DataWorks Agent uses an MCP client extension, such as Cline, to create the chat interface.
-It connects to the DataWorks MCP Server and other Alibaba Cloud MCP servers through MCP Server configurations.
+The DataWorks Agent uses an MCP client plug-in, such as Cline, to build the front-end chat interface and connects to the DataWorks MCP Server and other Alibaba Cloud MCP servers through the MCP Server configuration.

 Note

-Follow these steps to start and enter your personal development environment.
+Follow these steps to enable and enter your personal development environment.

 1. Go to the Workspaces page in the DataWorks console.
 In the top navigation bar, select a desired region.
 Find the desired workspace and choose Shortcuts > Data Studio in the Actions column.